 - Height: You’re also going to want to measure the height.
 As we suggested earlier, you will most likely need a standard toilet, but you’ll want to consider physical capabilities.
 Measure the toilet from the top of the tank to the floor.
 This will also ensure that you’ll have space for any above-the-toilet wall storage that you want.

 - Give the toilet more room than necessary.
 You want to have room to move about.
 If you have a shower door or a bathroom door, you don’t want it to hit the front of the toilet.
 So, when taking measurements, also keep in mind that you want to measure the maximum and give the toilet plenty of extra space.

 - Don’t forget about other features.
 You may also want to measure the size of the water supply line.
 This is what essentially carries water to the tank from the wall and enables the toilet to flush.
 You’ll want to measure the size of this, too, to make sure that the height of the toilet is suitable.

-There are lots of different factors that come into play when buying and installing a toilet, but the process doesn’t need to be difficult.
-Knowing the right measurements when you go to buy your new toilet will save you from a huge headache later on.
+When buying and installing a toilet, many different factors come into play, but the process doesn’t need to be complicated.
+Knowing the correct measurements when you buy your new toilet will save you from a massive headache later on.
 It also might be a good idea to measure other parts of your bathroom, such as the distance from the doors and walls.

 Make sure that you have enough space to move around in your bathroom and the toilet is a comfortable height for you and your family.
 Otherwise, you have tons of options for your new toilet, and you can get as creative as you’d like!

 |extra tall toilets for elderly|